mnestix/mnestix-browser/README.md

 implementation of standardized digital twins.
 It opens the way for use cases such as the Digital Product Passport (DPP).

 You can find a demo [here](https://mnestix-prod.azurewebsites.net/).
+Some screenshots can be found in the [screenshots folder](screenshots).

 ### **If you need support feel free to contact us through our website [Mnestix.io](https://mnestix.io/).**